aidenscache/odin-recipes/README.md

-This is going to be a recipe list written in HTML (I Think).
+A Basic Recipe website to practice basic HTML knowledge.